roman-gravit/es6-es7-esn/README.md

  - **apply**   function.apply(context(this), [param1, param2])

- - **bind**    let call = function.bind(context(this), param1, param2) - it will create
-			      another function-proxy which can be assigned to varibale and call later
+ - **bind**    let call = function.bind(context(this), param1, param2) - it will create another function-proxy which can be assigned

+               to varibale and call later.
+The bind() function creates a new function (a bound function) with the same function body

+               as the function it is being called on (the bound function's target function) with the this value bound to the

+               first argument of bind(), **which cannot be overridden.**

 *this* inside the context of the function